Last updated December 2024. Inspired by Wes Bos.

 Menu bar screenshot

-Hand Mirror (no longer used), xbar, Tuple, Mic Drop, Fantastical, iStat Menus.
+Hand Mirror (no longer used), xbar (no longer used), Tuple, Mic Drop, Fantastical, iStat Menus.

 Configuring the clock to show seconds is great for meetings.